 The majority of the songs recorded at the Loring Park space are not, to my knowledge, currently in circulation; as with the uncirculating Moonsound demos, however, we know at least some of the basic information.
 There was the aforementioned “I Like What You’re Doing,” as well as a sister song of sorts, “Hello, My Love,” written for an attractive secretary who worked in Husney’s office.
 According to Per Nilsen’s The Vault, Prince left a cassette of the song on her desk after completing it, but “she didn’t seem overly impressed” (Nilsen 2004 16); Prince, it seems, needed to work on his game in 1977.
 There was also another, presumably more experimental track, the promisingly-titled “Neurotic Lover’s Baby’s Bedroom,” which Prince wrote after Husney and Levinson bought him his first drum machine.
 Interestingly, despite this early dabbling, he would continue to use primarily live drums in his music until the release of Controversy in 1981.

-It’s been a while since we talked about André and Bobby, so let’s take a moment to re-introduce them to the narrative.
-André, about whom we’ll have plenty more to say over the coming months, was Prince’s closest musical associate from 1973 until 1981: not just a bandmate, but something more akin to a brother–which makes sense, seeing as they lived under the same roof for at least two years.
+It’s been a while since we talked about André and Bobby, so let’s take a moment to reintroduce them to the narrative.
+André, about whom we’ll have more to say in the months to come, was Prince’s closest musical associate from 1973 until 1981: not just a bandmate, but something more akin to a brother–which makes sense, seeing as they lived under the same roof for at least two years.
 As mentioned before, he and Prince–along with the rest of Grand Central/Shampayne–had temporarily fallen out over Prince’s decision to record solo demos with Chris Moon in the summer of 1976.
 Any animus between them didn’t last long, however: Prince even performed with Shampayne a few times after his formal departure from the group, which would in any case dissolve by the end of the year.

 As for Bobby, you might recall that he popped up briefly toward the beginning of the Moonsound sessions, as one of the potential drummers brought in by Moon: he’d later describe knowing “from the first second” that Prince “was worth dedicating my entire career to” (Nilsen 1999 27).
 After the Moonsound recordings, Prince’s and Bobby’s paths continued to cross; Rivkin joined Pepé Willie’s band 94 East, while working a day job as a runner for Husney’s ad agency.
 In some versions of the story, he was the one who encouraged Moon to take Prince’s demo to Husney (29).
 Finally, after Husney took over as Prince’s manager, the drummer’s job became “basically to take care of Prince,” as he put it to the Minneapolis Star Tribune.
 “He didn’t drive.
 I took him to get his license eventually.
 We found an apartment.
 We bought musical gear.
 We’d hang out in my Pinto station wagon.
 We went to a Santana concert at Northrop [Auditorium].
 We would move the furniture around at [Husney’s] office, and we’d jam until dawn almost every night” (Star Tribune 2004).